 In June 2017, America’s largest insurance company, Anthem, agreed to a $115 million settlement after a security breach compromised the private data of 80 million customers.
 Healthcare organizations are reporting a steep rise in data breaches, and the situation could worsen.

 - In March 2016, Home Depot paid $19.5 million to consumers in a data breach settlement.
 Home Depot agreed to pay $25 million to banks and credit card companies in the following year.

-Facebook announced in 2018 that a data breach leaked information from over 50 million users.
+- Facebook announced in 2018 that a data breach leaked information from over 50 million users.
 Class action lawsuits are pending.
 The social media company also faces various privacy lawsuits and settled one recently involving facial recognition technology for over $500 million.

 - Marriott announced up to 500 million customer accounts compromised in a data breach in 2018.

 - Fiat Chrysler is facing a class action lawsuit over a security breach involving its Jeep vehicles and defective software.

 Healthcare Security Breach Lawsuits

 The rise of healthcare hacks have left millions of patients vulnerable to stolen info and identity theft.
-The vast majority of hospitals and health insurance companies have reported data breaches, and although it is unknown what can be done with medical data, patient’s financial data can easily be used in nefarious ways.
+The vast majority of hospitals and health insurance companies have reported data breaches, and although it is unknown what can be done with medical data, patient’s financial data and personal information can easily be used in nefarious ways.

 With the rise of electronic medical data storage in place of old paper files, there are more and more instances of healthcare related security breach incidents and subsequent class action lawsuits.